 There are some terms you may hear while researching airfares including Lay-Over and Mixed Class ticket.
 A Lay-Over is when you have a ticket to a destination that has an enforced stop because the travel is a long time.
 For example: Melbourne to New York via Los Angeles – you stop in Los Angeles for a few hours so the plane can refuel or you change planes to continue to your destination.

 A Mixed Class ticket is when you change airline classes on different flights.
-For example: you may want to fly from Melbourne to London.
-You could fly to Asia in Economy Class and then fly the longer portion of the flight from Asia to Europe in Business class.
+For example, you may want to fly from Melbourne to London.
+You could fly to Asia in Economy Class and then fly the longer portion of the flight from Asia to Europe in Business class, as business class will be more comfortable.
+And being more comfortable, including wearing comfortable clothes on your flight can help you survive your flight and arrive at the other end not so drained.

 Are You Ready to Choose an Airfare?

-My advice to find your perfect airfare is to shop around until you find a ticket that suits you and your budget.
+I hope I have unravelled airfares for you in this post.
+My best advice to find your perfect airfare is to shop around until you find a ticket that suits you and your budget.
 I use Skyscanner on a regular basis to search and find great airfare deals at the best price possible.
+I don’t always purchase the airfare through Skyscanner, I often purchase directly through the airline.
 And don’t forget to take out travel insurance to cover you for any mishaps that might happen.
-II recommend WorldNomads for general travel insurance and SafetyWing for long term travel.
+I recommend WorldNomads for general travel insurance and SafetyWing for long term travel, but do shop around to find the best travel insurance for you and your trip.
 If you find any other airfares available I would love to hear about them in the comments following.
+Now all you need to do is kill time at the airport waiting for your flight!

 How interesting, I didn’t know that there were this many types of air fares available!
 I will certainly consider them all.
 Thanks for the all the great information.